KostiantynFrolov/freely_given/README.md

 * [Setup](#setup)

 ## General info
-This is my Portfolio Lab application, designed to facilitate donations of items to trusted foundations, non-governmental organizations, and local collection initiatives.
+This is my Portfolio Lab project for the Python Developer course at Coders Lab.
+The application designed to facilitate donations of items to trusted foundations, non-governmental organizations, and local collection initiatives.
+A step-by-step form ensures the donation process is clear,easy, and fast.

 ## Technologies
 Project is created with: